gavinwahl/django-postgres-queue/README.rst

 django-pg-queue logs through Python's logging framework, so can be configured with the ``LOGGING`` dict in your Django settings.
 It will not log anything under the default config, so be sure to configure some form of logging.
-Everything is logged under the ``dpq`` namespace.
+Everything is logged under the ``pgq`` namespace.
 Here is an example configuration that will log INFO level messages to stdout:

 .. code:: python